 Title 25 of the District of Columbia Official Code is amended as follows:

+(a) Chapter 1 is amended as follows:

-(a) Section 25-112 is amended by adding a new subsection (h) to read as follows:
+(1) Section 25-112 is amended by adding a new subsection (h) to read as follows:

 “(h)(1) A retailer with commercial street frontage at the Walter E. Washington Convention Center that sells food and is approved by the Washington Convention and Sports Authority to sell alcoholic beverages for on-premises consumption (“Convention Center food and alcohol business”) that registers as a Convention Center food and alcohol business with the Board and receives written authorization from ABRA may sell beer, wine, or spirits in closed containers to individuals for carry out to their home, or deliver beer, wine, or spirits in closed containers to the homes of District residents, pursuant to § 25-113(a)(3)(C); provided, that such carry-out or delivery orders are accompanied by one or more prepared food items.